 102. All use of force by law enforcement officials should be recorded and reflected in a transparent report.
 Where injury occurs, the report should contain sufficient information to establish whether the use of force was necessary and proportionate, and set out the details of the incident, including: the surrounding circumstances; the decision-making processes; measures taken to avoid the use of force and to de-escalate the situation; the type and manner of force employed, including specific weaponry; the reasons for the use of force; its effectiveness; and the consequences.

-103. Any deployment of plainclothes officers in assemblies must be reasonably necessary in the circumstances and such officers (or other State agents) must never incite violence on the part of other participants, for example, by acting as agents provocateurs.
+103. Any deployment of plainclothes officers in assemblies must be strictly necessary in the circumstances and such officers (or other State agents) must never incite violence on the part of other participants, for example, by acting as agents provocateurs.

 104. Where private security service providers are used by the authorities for law enforcement tasks during an assembly, the State remains responsible for their actions.
 This is in addition to the accountability of the private security service providers under domestic and, as and where relevant, international law.
 States are obligated to regulate and control the actions of private security companies employed during assemblies in conformity with international law standards.
 In any event, the nature and consequences of acts by private security service providers in law enforcement should be clarified by the authorities in national legislation and their use of force strictly regulated.

-105. The use of recording devices by law enforcement officials during assemblies, including through body-worn cameras, may play an important role in securing accountability.
+105. The use of recording devices by law enforcement officials during assemblies, including through body-worn cameras, drones, CCTV or other technological means may play an important role in securing accountability.
 However, the authorities should have clear and publicly available guidelines to ensure that their use is consistent with international standards on privacy and does not have a chilling effect on participation in assemblies.

 106. The State is fully responsible for any remotely controlled weapons systems that it uses during an assembly.
 Such methods of force delivery may escalate tensions and should be used only with great caution.
 Fully autonomous weapons systems, where lethal or less-lethal force can be used against assembly participants without meaningful human intervention once a system has been deployed, shall never be used for law enforcement during an assembly.